 The program accredits bariatric surgery centers in the United States and Canada that have undergone an independent, voluntary, and rigorous peer evaluation in accordance with nationally recognized bariatric surgical standards.
 Bariatric surgery accreditation not only promotes uniform standard benchmarks, but also supports continuous quality improvement.
-In the United States, more than 11 million people suffer from severe obesity and an estimated 93 million people are obese.
+In the United States, more than 11 million people suffer from severe obesity and an estimated 93 million people have obesity.
 The comorbidities associated with obesity range from diabetes and heart disease to certain types of cancers.
 Bariatric surgical procedures have been shown to reduce obesity, improve mortality, and decrease the health risks from chronic diseases such as cardiomyopathy and diabetes.
 For these reasons, the MBSAQIP will recognize those facilities that implement defined standards of care, document their outcomes, and participate in regular reviews to evaluate their bariatric surgical programs. – See more at: https://www.facs.org/quality-programs/mbsaqip

 The American College of Surgeons (ACS) was founded in 1913 with the goal of improving surgical care and setting standards, and the current Joint Commission (JCAHO) grew out of the ACS Hospital Standards Committee in 1951.
 The ACS has been accrediting trauma programs through the Trauma Verification Program since 1987 and cancer programs through the Commission on Cancer since 1930.
 In 2005, in response to a growing need in the bariatric surgery community, the ACS released the first Bariatric Surgery Center Network (ACS BSCN) accreditation standards manual.